VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Facets/RangeFacet.md

 # RangeFacet ==~object~==

-The `RangeFacet` represents a facet for filtering products based on a range of values.
+This type represents a facet for filtering products based on a range of values.

 ## Fields